 10. Majora's Mask

 Available on: Nintendo 64, 3DS (remake), Virtual Console (Wii and Wii U)

 The sequel to Ocarina of Time remains remarkably engaging for only having a year's development time.
-While it's not as grandiose as most Zeldas (there's only four true dungeons in the entire game), what sets Majora's Mask apart is its eerie atmosphere.
+While it's not as grandiose as most Zeldas (there are only four true dungeons in the entire game), what sets Majora's Mask apart is its eerie atmosphere.
 You've got this giant, creepy moon about to crash on a world named Termina (from the word "terminal", meaning ending), and everyone's basically handling their incoming doom in different ways as you relive three days over and over in an effort to change the land's destiny.